About the Repository

 The Repository of Historical Gun Laws was constructed using search terms likely to identify gun laws, in databases likely to contain such laws, and in time periods likely to be of interest to researchers.
 It is not comprehensive, but is rather designed to provide a broad, deep, and representative sample of the kinds of gun laws that have existed throughout English and American history.
 The Repository does not include information concerning the repeal, amendment, interpretation, or enforcement of any of the laws included in the database and makes no representation about the past or current effectiveness of these laws.

-The Repository primarily consists of the text of statutes derived from records in the HeinOnline Session Laws Library, and the Making of Modern Law Primary Sources Database.
+The Repository was initially constructed using records in the HeinOnline Session Laws Library, and the Making of Modern Law Primary Sources Database.
 Other sources included Yale Law School’s Avalon Project as well as session laws digitized through state archives, archive.org, the HeinOnline State Statutes Historical Archive and Google Books.

 After the initial search and data entry a second level review of every statute in the database was conducted, by a law student research assistant, paralegal, or attorney.
 The reviewers compared the text of the statute included in the database with a PDF or JPG of the session law to make sure it was accurately represented.
 The reviewer also ensured the statute was accurately categorized by law type, location and date, and that the citation was correct.

 Because this database is intended to be representative rather than comprehensive, not every statute dealing with firearms and other weapons regulation is included.
-Militia regulations and statutes, ordinances and laws dealing with gunpowder storage, regulations on hunting, and laws against firing weapons were so prevalent that it was not realistic to include them all.
-Also excluded are statutes that were reenacted in essentially the same form within the same historical period.
-The inclusion of local ordinances was generally limited to one example of each kind of regulation per state, per historic period.
+Militia regulations and statutes, ordinances, and laws dealing with gunpowder storage, regulations on hunting, and laws against firing weapons were so prevalent that it was not realistic to include them all.
+Also excluded are statutes that were re-enacted in essentially the same form within the same historical period.
 When a regulation appeared in more than one historical period, reasonable effort was made to include an example of such enactment or codification in each historical period in which it appeared.

 The Repository is an ongoing project.
-It may be updated to include additional statutes to bring the scope of the Repository closer to the present, fill in the English regulatory history, add newly discovered historical statutes and ordinances, and correct errors or omissions.
+It is constantly updated to include additional information, fill in English regulatory history, add newly discovered historical statutes and ordinances, and correct errors or omissions.

 This project benefited from research support from Duke University and Everytown for Gun Safety.